mohsenamjadi/Internet-Engineering-Course-Project/README.md

 - In Courses page, Students could see all the courses offered by university specified with their types and could easily add them to their new semester courses

+- Many different exceptions are considered for taking courses by students

 - In Courses page, Students could also submit selected courses or delete them as they wish

 - In Courses page, The student could also search for a specific course